-Diversity & Inclusion (D&I).
-Polus strives for diversity and inclusion within its workforce and company management.
+Diversity & Inclusion (D&I) Polus strives for diversity and inclusion within its workforce and company management.
 Polus' D&I objective is to uphold and encourage a company culture that seeks and values diverse backgrounds, perspectives and ideas.
 Polus aims to create an inclusive environment built on trust, respect and integrity, where people can be themselves and maximise their potential.
-It strongly believes that this will lead to enhanced collaboration, engagement and decision-making, yielding better results for the firm and its investors.
+It strongly believes this will lead to enhanced collaboration, engagement and decision-making, yielding better results for the firm and its investors.
+This D&I commitment has been formalised in a D&I policy.

 Polus' D&I Committee advises the Executive Management Committee on its D&I strategy and helps it implement identified initiatives.
 The strategy is reviewed annually to measure progress and establish new objectives for the upcoming year.
-In 2021, the focus is on two broad themes, racial and gender equality, (these are expected to remain the themes in 2022 but are subject to change) with the aim to drive change in the following three areas:
+The D&I Committee's focus has been to: